spiral/docs/docs/en/component/sendit.md

 }
 ```

-The `BuilderBootloader` bootloader registers package views and provides the ability to generate email templates using
+The `BuilderBootloader` bootloader registers package views and provides an ability to generate email templates using
 the `Stempler` template engine.
 The `MailerBootloader` configures a queue for sending emails.

 > **Note**